 The Henley MSc in Coaching and Behavioural Change is unique in its emphasis on the organisational context for coaching, and for the inclusion of a practitioner research project as an integral part of the programme.

-Further programme experiences can be viewed in the Case Studies area to the right of the page.
+Further programme experiences can be viewed in the 'In my opinion' area to the right of the page.

 Who is the programme for?